AdobeDocs/commerce-operations.en/help/configuration/deployment/production-system.md

    ```

 1. Save your changes to `auth.json`.
-1. Copy `<Magento root dir>/app/etc/env.php` from your development system to your production system.
+1. Copy `<Commerce root dir>/app/etc/env.php` from your development system to your production system.
 1. Open `env.php` in a text editor and change any values necessary (for example, database connection information).
 1. Run the [`magento config:set`](../cli/set-configuration-values.md) or [`magento config:set-sensitive`](../cli/set-configuration-values.md) command to set the values of any system-specific or sensitive configuration values, respectively.